johnyu1234/DSAI_HW1/README.md

 **Akaike information criterion (PACF)**:
 AIC is a mathematical method for evaluating how well a model fits the data it was generated from.
--the number of independent variables used to build the model.
+- the number of independent variables used to build the model.
--the maximum likelihood estimate of the model (how well the model reproduces the data).
+- the maximum likelihood estimate of the model (how well the model reproduces the data).
 ## Recreating the environment and run the model##
 requirement libaries
 ```